HL7/davinci-crd/input/pagecontent/usecases.md

 Payer requirements might include the need for prior authorization, forms that must be completed, medical documentation that must exist or be provided, recommendations on alternative therapies, etc.

 **7. Provider invokes links**<br/>
-If the response included links to additional information or apps, the provider can direct EMR to interact further with the payer system by retrieving the linked-to information or launching the provided application.
+If the response includes links to additional information or apps, the provider can direct the EMR to interact further with the payer system by retrieving the linked-to information or launching the provided application.

 #### Considerations